1m1-github/AsyncDAOProxy/README.md

 Each target set updates the current majority.
 Each call is forwarded to the majority.

+flashloan attack does not work as its intra transaction and the majority reverts

 chatgpt4 prompt:
 you are an expert smart contract developer and ERC writer. we are creating a DAO proxy. the DAO proxy is an ERC20. additionally, the DAO proxy contains a mapping from address to another address.